rht-labs/labs-ci-cd/README.md

 ## How it Works

+There are multiple ansible inventory which identify all components to be built and deployed to an OpenShift cluster.
+These are broken down into three sections:
+* bootstrap - `inventory/host_vars/projects-and-policies.yml` contains a collection of objects used to create project namespaces in OpenShift
+* tools -  `inventory/host_vars/ci-cd-tooling.yml` contains the collection of Jenkins slaves, Jenkins S2I and other CI/CD tooling deployments such as SonarQube, Nexus and others.
-There is ansible inventory which identifies all components to be deployed to an OpenShift cluster.
-The ansible layer is very thin.
-It simply provides a way to orchestrate the application of [OpenShift templates](https://docs.openshift.com/container-platform/3.6/dev_guide/templates.html) across one or more [OpenShift projects](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/projects_and_users.html#projects).
+* apps - `inventory/host_vars/app-build-deploy.yml` contains definitions for the Java reference app's build and deploy The ansible layer is very thin.
+It simply provides a way to orchestrate the application of [OpenShift templates](https://docs.openshift.com/container-platform/latest/dev_guide/templates.html) across one or more [OpenShift projects](https://docs.openshift.com/container-platform/latest/architecture/core_concepts/projects_and_users.html#projects).
 All configuration for the applications should be defined by an OpenShift template and the corresponding parameters file.
-Please see [the inventory](inventory/group_vars/all.yml) for an up to date list of components.

 ## Getting Started With Docker